IamVigneshC/GCP-ETL-Processing-on-Google-Cloud-Using-Dataflow-and-BigQuery/README.md

 You should see the orders_denormalized_cogroupbykey table under the lake dataset.

-etl_final_tables.png

 Click on the table and navigate to the Preview tab to see examples of the orders_denormalized_cogroupbykey data.

-Note: If you don't see the orders_denormalized_cogroupbykey table, try refreshing the page or view the tables using the classic BigQuery UI.